History of the 1st Moon Landing – Apollo 11: 53 Years Ago

 Into this magnificent desolation… Buzz Aldrin followed to the surface about 20 minutes later, carefully guided down the ladder by Neil Armstrong.

-You can see the location of the landing on the Google map here.
-The video of the step-off is here:
+You can see the location of the landing on Google Maps here.

 “We came in peace for all mankind.”